 - Pain and suffering: Any kind of long-term pain, including physical and emotional pain, may be covered.
 This also includes things like amnesia, loss of senses, difficulty speaking, or other serious issues.

 - Wrongful death: Some brain injuries are fatal.
-Immediate family members will often have a right to a wrongful death claim, which can repay all of the costs above as well as funeral costs.
+Immediate family members will often have a right to a wrongful death claim, which can repay all the costs above as well as funeral costs.
 You may also have a right to money for your own losses, such as your pain and suffering and the loss of a spouse.

 We have a 20-year record of winning cases and helping victims.
 We offer a FREE consultation to help you get the answers you need.
-Call us at 404-400-4000 or fill out the form to your right and get your free consultation today.
+Call us or fill out the form to your right and get your free consultation today.